1. Home

 Career tips

-Take a look at the CIPD Profession Map to find out more about the values, knowledge and behaviours needed from professionals like HR officers.
+Take a look at the CIPD Profession Map to find out more about the values, knowledge and behaviours needed by HR officers.

 Further information

-You can find out more about careers in human resources from the Chartered Institute of Personnel and Development and Personnel Today.
+You can learn about a career in human resources from the Chartered Institute of Personnel and Development and Personnel Today.

 What it takes